liuxinhai/FG3D-Net/README.md

 ![statistic](./pictures/statistic.png)
 <p align="center"> Table 1.
 The statistics of the FG3D dataset which consists of 3 categories and 66 subcategories. </p>

-As shown in Table 1, FG3D dataset consists of three basic categories including Airplane, Car and Chair, which contain 3,441 shapes in 13 subcategories, 8,235 shapes in 20 subcategories, and 13,054 shapes in 33 subcategories, respectively.
+As shown in Table 1, FG3D dataset consists of three basic categories including *Airplane*, *Car* and *Chair*, which contain 3,441 shapes in 13 subcategories, 8,235 shapes in 20 subcategories, and 13,054 shapes in 33 subcategories, respectively.
 We represent each 3D shape by an object format file (.off) with polygonal surface geometry.
 One can easily convert the .off files into other shape representations, such as rendered views, voxels and point clouds.
-All shapes in FG3D are collected from multiple online repositories including <a href="https://3dwarehouse.sketchup.com/" target="_blank">3D Warehouse</a>, Yobi3D and <a href="https://www.shapenet.org/" target="_blank">ShapeNet</a>, which contain a massive collection of CAD shapes that are publicly available for research purpose.
+All shapes in FG3D are collected from multiple online repositories including <a href="https://3dwarehouse.sketchup.com/" target="_blank">3D Warehouse</a>, <a href="http://www.yobi3d.com/" target="_blank">Yobi3D</a> and <a href="https://www.shapenet.org/" target="_blank">ShapeNet</a>, which contain a massive collection of CAD shapes that are publicly available for research purpose.
 By collecting 3D shapes over a period of two months, we obtained a collection of more than 20K 3D shapes in three shape categories.
 We organized these 3D shapes using the <a href="https://wordnet.princeton.edu/" target="_blank">WordNet</a> noun “synsets” (synonym sets).
 WordNet provides a broad and deep taxonomy with over 80K distinct synsets representing distinct noun concepts.
 This taxonomy has been utilized by <a href="http://www.image-net.org/" target="_blank">ImageNet</a> and <a href="https://www.shapenet.org/" target="_blank">ShapeNet</a> to formulate the object subcategories.
 In our dataset, we also introduce the taxonomy into the collection of 3D shapes, as shown in Figure 2.

 ![dataset](./pictures/dataset.png)
 <p align="center"> Figure 2.
 There are three shape categories in our fine-grained dataset including <em>Airplane, Car and Chair</em>. </p>

 For evaluation, we split the shapes in each categories into training and testing sets.
 Specifically, the 3D shapes in airplane are split into 3,441 for training and 732 for testing.
 The cars category contains 7,010 shapes for training and 1,315 shapes for testing.
 The chairs category contains 11,124 shapes for training and 1,930 shapes for testing.

+## Getting FG3D Dataset

-We provide the download link of the FG3D dataset at  <a href="https://drive.google.com/drive/folders/1zLDdE8mMIxVKh3usnUhqtWm-o9TbIMdV?usp=sharing" target="_blank">Google Drive</a>, where 3D shapes are represented in mesh (.off) and multiple views (.png).
+We provide the download link of the FG3D dataset at  *<a href="https://drive.google.com/drive/folders/1zLDdE8mMIxVKh3usnUhqtWm-o9TbIMdV?usp=sharing" target="_blank">Google Drive</a>*, where 3D shapes are represented in the mesh (.off) and the multiple views (.png).
 And the meaning of different files in the download link are illustrated as follows.
 <code>

        Filename
        Airplane_subcategories.txt                              # The name of subcategories under the Airplane category.
        Airplane_off.zip                                        # The 3D objects (.off) under the Airplane category.
        Airplane_off_train.txt                                  # The filename of training shapes (.off) under the Airplane category.
        Airplane_off_test.txt                                   # The filename of testing shapes (.off) under the Airplane category.
        Airplane_view.zip                                       # The 2D rendered views (.png) of 3D objects under the Airplane category.
-(12 views for each shape)
+(12 views for each 3D shape)
        Airplane_view_train.txt                                 # The filename of training views (.png) under the Airplane category.
        Airplane_view_test.txt                                  # The filename of testing views (.png) under the Airplane category.